Mayank0875/DSA-Problem/P34/problem8/problem.md

 8

 #### Explanation

-The sorted list of the 5x5 multiplication table has 25 elements.
-The median (13th element) is 8.
+The middle element is 8.

 ## Input Format

 - The only input line has an integer n.

 ## Output Format

-- Return one integer: the median of the n x n multiplication table.
+- Return one integer: the answer to the task.

 ## Constraints

-- 1 ≤ n ≤ 1e6
+- 1 ≤ x ≤ 1e6

 ## Time Limit

-2 seconds
+2 second

 ## Memory Limit